State ID # DT628

 Joshua's Law was passed during the 2005 General Assembly.
-Beginning January 1, 2007, all 16 year-old drivers applying for a Class D driver's license must:
+Beginning July 1, 2021, all drivers under 18 years old applying for a Class D driver's license must:

 Complete an approved 30 hour driver education course